Skip to content Skip to footer navigation

 Clearer communication needed

-The privacy regulator, the Office of the Australian Information Commissioner (OAIC), says that privacy policies and notices need to communicate information handling practices clearly and simply, but also comprehensively and with enough specificity to be meaningful.
+The privacy regulator, the OAIC, says that privacy policies and notices need to communicate information-handling practices clearly and simply, but also comprehensively and with enough specificity to be meaningful.

 "They should be a transparency measure, not a take-it-or-leave-it rule of entry," a spokesperson says.